j7168908jx/j7168908jx.github.io/_posts/2023-09-21-summary-quant-interview-questions.md

 - If n is a random positive integer, what is the probability that $2^n$ starts with the digit 1?

+### from AMC10

+- Jason rolls three fair standard six-sided dice.Then he looks at the rolls and chooses a subsetof the dice (possibly empty, possibly all threedice) to reroll.
+After rerolling, he wins if and only ifthe sum of the numbers face up on the three diceis exactly 7.
+Jason always plays to optimize hischances of winning.
+What is the probability thathe chooses to reroll exactly two of the dice?

 ## From StackOverflow (StackExchange)